nd996/shiny_repo/README.md

 # Test in VMs to get R & Shiney installed via Puppet

+03.12.22
+- Code tidy up, removed unused class
+- Ensured that when the shiny R package is first installed it installs all dependencies

+---

 02.12.22
 - Added defined resource to install shiny apps!!
 - Tidied the code up a little